AoTo0330/AoTo0330/README.md

 Datadog - Commercial & Mid Market Sales Engineer

-I started my careeer as a Software Engineer mainly the backend skill (04/2021-06/2023).

-Then I'm a Site Reliability Engineer at 3-shake, inc（07/2023 ~ 11/2024）.

 【Specilization & Expertise】
  - 4+ years of software engineering experience in public cloud and related technologies.
 Big love to cloud native technologies & cloud communities.
  - Extensive knowledge of o11y, SRE, DevOps and tools of them.